evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

-The Report will show stats like text length, sentiment and % of out-of-vocabulary words.
+The Report will show stats like:
+* text sentiment (scale -1 to 1)
+* text length (number of symbols)
+* number of sentences in a text
+* percentage of out-of-vocabulary words (scale 0 to 100)
+* percentage of non-letter characters (scale 0 to 100)

 ![](../.gitbook/assets/cloud/llm_report_preview-min.gif)